This section reports on aspects of the Federal Circuit Court's corporate governance arrangements.

 - risk assessments for identified projects

-- Chief Executive Instructions made available to all staff on the intranet, and
+- Accountable Authority Instructions available to all staff on the intranet, and

-- monthly financial reports to the Chief Executive Officer's Management Advisory Group and oversight by the Audit and Risk Committee.
+- monthly financial reports to CMAG and oversight by the Audit and Risk Committee.

 Fraud prevention and control

-The Court has in place fraud investigation, reporting and data collection procedures that meet the needs of the Court and comply with the Commonwealth Fraud Control Guidelines 2011.
+The Court has in place fraud investigation, reporting and data collection procedures that met the needs of the Court and comply with the Commonwealth Fraud Control Guidelines 2011.

-The Court continued to monitor the Fraud Control Plan 2013–15.
-This document has been made available to all court staff via the intranet.
+The Court continued to monitor the Fraud Control Plan 2015–16, which is available to all court staff on the intranet.
 The plan was developed in consultation with key stakeholders across all areas of court activities.

-In 2013–14, the Court maintained ongoing information and education activities to ensure that all staff were aware of their rights, responsibilities and obligations in relation to privacy, ethics and other factors such as environmental responsibility, data management and data quality.
+In 2015–16, the Court maintained ongoing information and education activities to ensure that all staff are aware of their rights, responsibilities and obligations in relation to privacy, ethics and other factors such as environmental responsibility, data management and data quality.

 Established in May 2009, the Australian Public Service Commission's Ethics Contact Officer Network plays a key role in supporting the ongoing work of the Ethics Advisory Service.
 The service has responsibility for promoting the Government's ethical agenda, which is focused on enhancing ethics and accountability in the Commonwealth public sector.

-The Director of Human Resources is the Court's representative at the Ethics Contact Officer Network forum.
+The Director, Human Resources and the Workforce and Policy Manager are the Court's representatives at the Ethics Contact Officer Network forum.